Wide Data: A Powerful Tool for Investment Managers

 So, what’s the difference?

-Unlike “big” data, “wide” data applies to the typical organization that is more often concerned with tying together data from disparate sources, often a wide range of sources and thus the name, for meaningful analysis.
+Unlike “big” data, “wide” data applies to the typical organization that is more often concerned with tying together data from disparate sources, usually a wide range of sources and thus the name, for meaningful analysis.

 Even though it’s not called “big data,” wide data can still be large.
 It just doesn’t have to be.